 How to pitch and sell my documentary idea to a TV network?

 Question I have an idea for a documentary for UK TV and I would like to know how to write the proposal for my idea, how to protect my idea and who to …

 How To Find A Distributor For Your Film

 Here's a great tip from film producer Sharon Reed on how to find a distributor for your film.
 In the video, Sharon uses her narrative film as an example, …

 Hi friend!
 I'm Faith, chief instigator here at Desktop Documentaries.
 I've been in the filmmaking/TV/video biz more than 20 years and I started this site to help super cool people like yourself get their documentaries made, seen and sold!
 I hope you enjoy the site and if you have any questions, please just ask!

 Don't Miss A Single Filmmaking Tip!

-Sign Up Below For My FREE Monthly E-Newsletter
+Sign Up Below To Receive my FREE Monthly E-Newsletter

 -James Williams (Alaska USA)

 I just wanted to say that I think your website is amazing.
 I am a beginner with an idea, and the info and articles on your website are easy to understand and answer many questions I have.
 I can't wait to start filming!